marcospb19/blog/content/pages/about/index.md

     alt="An picture of me from behind, I'm walking in a dark city night with a yellow jacket."
   )
 }}

+I also got 8 rescued cats, huge shoutout to them in the order they spawned:

+- Pingo
+- Gota
+- Chuvisco
+- Steve
+- Maria Gotinha
+- Olívia
+- Sofia Catarina
+- Floquinho

 <br>